mitodl/hugo-course-publisher/README.md

 `GITGATEWAY_API_HOST` - `string`
 Hostname to listen on.
 In order to work with this docker configuration, the value must be `0.0.0.0` to listen on all interfaces.

+`GITGATEWAY_PORT` - `number`
+Port number to listen on.
+This defaults to `9999`, and if you decide to change it you must also change the nginx configuration to point at whatever you set it to.

 `GITGATEWAY_GITHUB_ENDPOINT` - `string`
 A fully qualified URL to a Github API, i.e. `https://github.mit.edu/api/v3`.